(A) As used in this section:

 (1) "Title XX" means Title XX of the "Social Security Act," 88 Stat.
 2337 (1974), 42 U.S.C.A.
 1397, as amended.

-(2) "Respective local agency" means, with respect to the department of job and family services, a county department of job and family services; with respect to the department of mental health, a board of alcohol, drug addiction, and mental health services; and with respect to the department of developmental disabilities, a county board of developmental disabilities.
+(2) "Respective local agency" means, with respect to the department of job and family services, a county department of job and family services; with respect to the department of mental health and addiction services, a board of alcohol, drug addiction, and mental health services; and with respect to the department of developmental disabilities, a county board of developmental disabilities.